MERNStars/Docs/readme.md

 ![Application ArchitectureDiagram](./assets/App-Architecture-Diagram.jpg)

 ## User Stories
 The user stories were generated using the agile user story methodology.
-User stories were created using the following structure
+User stories were created using the following structure:

 *As an [user] I want to [desired function] so that [desired outcome].*

-User stories are essential to agile projects as they allow for the ability of the team to put people (end users) first.
-To build functionality and components that satisfy the user’s needs and wants.
+User stories are essential to agile projects as they allow the team to put people (end users) first, and therefore build functionality and components that satisfy the user’s needs and wants.
 The creation of the user stories allowed our team to understand what we were building and why we were building these components.
 User stories ensure that our design and development are human-centered.

 Our process below follows the structure of generating user personas.
 Then creating non-technical user stories for these personas.

 Below each user story, we have generated technical functions, features, and components that are required to meet the definition of done for each user story.

 In kanban style, these user stories will populate our backlog and become one unit of work for a member of the team to complete during the build phase.

 ### Administration User Persona
 **Role:** Administration, Manager of weExplore

 **Motivation:** To help members of the community achieve good health and overall wellbeing, provide access to the community to health services and health education.
 Create a successful and impactful not for profit.
 To better understand their members and their health needs and/or wants.

 **Pain-points:** Do not have a central point of call where they can promote their services, events and contact details.
 Do not have access to a master database of their members, so they do not understand their clientele or have definitive data on what members are going to what events.

 #### User story #1
 **As the director of weExplore I want the ability to create and promote our events in one place so that our community knows where to find out information and to reduce work time for me.**